pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 All domestic flight tickets + additional luggage

-Full board in both lodges incl all meals, wines & spirits
+Full board in all 3 camps incl all meals, wines & spirits

-Conservancy fees Kiritua Conservancy

-Conservancy fees Mara North
+Entrance fees to the National Parks

-Daily laundry
+Daily Laundry

 Daily sundowners